-Welcome to the USC Department of Biomedical Engineering (BME).
+Welcome to the Alfred E. Mann Department of Biomedical Engineering.
 Since our early roots as an option within electrical engineering in 1963, we have maintained a longstanding tradition of advancing biomedicine through the development and application of novel engineering ideas.
 Our department, established in 1976, includes over 75 primary and affiliated faculty members that conduct cutting-edge research in a wide variety of areas, including biomedical devices & imaging, cellular & molecular bioengineering, mathematical/computational biosystems, and neuroengineering.

 The department is home to internationally recognized research centers including the: the Biomedical Simulations Resource (NIH), the Medical Ultrasonic Transducer Technology Research Center (NIH), and the Dr. Allen and Charlotte Ginsburg Institute for Biomedical Therapeutics.
 The Department also has a Wallace H. Coulter Foundation Translational Research Partnership Program and is co-located with the Alfred E. Mann Institute for Biomedical Engineering at USC.
 This Institute promotes translation of fundamental research discoveries into commercially viable biotechnologies to improve human health and well-being.
 Our faculty are also members of other centers and institutes at USC including: the Michelson Center for Convergent Bioscience, the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research, the Lawrence J. Ellison Institute for Transformative Medicine, and the Southern California Clinical & Translational Science Institute.
 We consistently rank in the very top tier of all U.S. BME departments in terms of research funding per faculty and are one of the most translational and entrepreneurial departments in the country.